Fort Montgomery, in Linn County, Kansas, was the personal home of Free-State leader Colonel James Montgomery during the Kansas-Missouri Border War.

-After Montgomery’s personal home, located just a few miles west of Mound City, Kansas had been burned to the ground by Missouri guerrillas, he determined to protect himself and his family and began to build the fortress.
-Along with several friends, the two-story log cabin fortress was built from oak and walnut trees on the side of a hill that had a wide range of vision.
-The second story contained portholes that not only provided light and ventilation but also gun holes.
+After Missouri guerrillas burned to the ground Montgomery’s personal home, located just a few miles west of Mound City, Kansas, Montgomery determined to protect himself and his family and began to build the fortress.
+Along with several friends, the two-story log cabin fortress was built from oak and walnut on the side of a hill, offering a wide range of vision.
+The second story contained portholes that not only provided light and ventilation but also served as gun ports.

-One feature that just a very few of Montgomery’s friends knew about was a crude tunnel dug beneath the building that would later prove invaluable as Montgomery was able to escape a number of “posses” who were searching for him.
-He later joined the Civil War, where he was commissioned as a Colonel.
-After the war, Montgomery returned to his fortress, where he worked as a farmer until his death in 1871.
+One feature that only a few of Montgomery’s friends knew about was a crude tunnel dug beneath the building.
+This tunnel would later prove invaluable, as Montgomery was able to escape several posses who were searching for him.
+Montgomery later joined the Civil War, where he was commissioned as a Colonel.
+After the war, Montgomery returned to his fortress, where he worked as a farmer until he died in 1871.

 Today, Montgomery’s home has been rebuilt by the Mound City Community.